 Search engine optimization conclusion

-Forget the META tags, forget the keyword density, forget article tags, forget submitting your URL to directories… it is simply not worth it.
+Forget the META tags, forget the keyword density, forget article tags, forget submitting your URL to directories… it is simply not worth it worrying about these small technical details.
 You are much better off writing regular quality articles, promoting your content via social media and via guest posts on other sites, and interacting with your current and potential readers.
 This way your traffic, your subscribers and links will grow and increase organically.
 Because of this Google will definitely notice that and will start ranking you for relevant keywords and start sending you traffic.